madeleinecmarie/MadeleineBergvik/README.md

 I'm Madeleine Bergvik, soon to be a second year Front-End Developer student at Noroff.

-I enjoy minimal and colourful design, also trying to be good at javaScript.
-Feeling more confident at Html and CSS at the moment.
+I enjoy minimal and colourful design, also trying to be good at JavaScript.
+Feeling more confident at HTML and CSS at the moment.

 ## My programming skills